Kan (surname): Statistics

 In the Netherlands, there were 518 people with the surname Kan as of 2007, up from 246 in 1947.
 The increase is partly attributable to immigration from China and from Turkey.

 According to statistics cited by Patrick Hanks, 715 people on the island of Great Britain and five on the island of Ireland bore the surname Kan as of 2011.
 In 1881 there had been seven people in Great Britain with the surname Kan, primarily at Middlesex.

+The 2000 South Korean census found 2,429 people in 753 households with the surname spelled Gan in Revised Romanization.

-The 2010 United States Census found 3,005 people with the surname Kan, making it the 10,647th-most-common name in the country.
+The 2010 United States census found 3,005 people with the surname Kan, making it the 10,647th-most-common name in the country.
 This represented an increase from 2,705 (10,816th most-common) in the 2000 Census.
 In both censuses, about four-fifths of the bearers of the surname identified as Asian, and one-tenth as White.
 It was the 453rd-most-common surname among respondents to the 2000 Census who identified as Asian.